packageengine/say-it-now/README.md

 **Q: Can I use this in production?**
 A: Absolutely!
 It's built with production-grade practices.
 Just remember: with great power comes great responsibility (and great jokes).

+**Q: Is it tested?**
+A: You bet!
+We have 41+ comprehensive tests covering everything from basic functionality to edge cases.
+Run `npm test` to see for yourself.

 ---